GoogleChrome/chromerootprogram/content/index.md

 PKI hierarchies SHOULD support the Automatic Certificate Management Environment (ACME) protocol.
 If ACME is supported:

-- The CA Owner MUST disclose to the CCADB an ACME endpoint (i.e., directory URL) accessible to the Chrome Root Program for each Baseline Requirements certificate policy OID the corresponding CA issues (i.e., IV, DV, OV, EV).
+- The CA Owner MUST disclose to the CCADB at least one (1) ACME endpoint (i.e., directory URL) accessible to the Chrome Root Program for each Baseline Requirements certificate policy OID the corresponding PKI hierarchy issues (i.e., IV, DV, OV, EV).
 - Each endpoint MUST support the following capabilities, as specified in [RFC 8555](https://www.rfc-editor.org/rfc/rfc8555):
     - keyChange,
     - newAccount,